 A lot of people prefer having pets in their homes for companionship, entertainment, and in some cases, protection.
 Most of the time, cats and dogs are the most popular choices as pets.
-But if you want something out of the ordinary, consider these 4 types of miniature goats you can choose from.
+But if you want something out of the ordinary, consider these 4 types of miniature goats from which you can choose.

-The appropriate breeds are the miniature goats, which are similar in size with adult dogs.
+The appropriate breeds are the miniature goats, which are similar in size to adult dogs.
 They became popular over the years because they are adorable, docile, and require less space.
-If you are planning to buy a miniature goat as a pet, here are 4 types of miniature goats that you would want as a pet.
+If you are planning to buy a miniature goat as a pet, here are 4 miniature goat breeds to consider.

 1. Pygmy Goats